DragonirHD/MovementScriptGenerator/README.md

 Check out the [wiki](https://github.com/DragonirHD/MovementScriptGenerator/wiki) to find detailed explanations on how to use the tool.

+Downloads to the mod can be found on the [releases](https://github.com/DragonirHD/MovementScriptGenerator/releases) tab.
+Make sure to download the newest version.

 See the promotional video [here](https://youtu.be/YGpfWJvm4Hs) to find out what the tool is currently capable of.

 ## Move Presets